andrakis/Elispidae/README.md

        * Procs

+Features taken from Erlang:

+   * Atoms: `lowercase` is atom

+   * Variables: `Uppercase` is a variable reference, and will be looked up

 It is extremely fast owing to its dynamic runtime types and reliance on atoms (numbers) rather than strings, and tight memory management.

 The main execution loop is essentially looking up integers in a vector table and performing arithmatic or decisions on them.